dojot/docs/source/iotagent-architecture.rst

 ==============================

 A tenant could be thought simply as a group of users that share some resources.
-But its meaning goes beyond that - it implies that these resources do not share any common infrastructure (considering anything that transmits, processes or stores data) with resources belonging to other tenants.
+But its meaning might go beyond that - it might implies that these resources would not share any common infrastructure (considering anything that transmits, processes or stores data) with resources belonging to other tenants.
 One might want to have separate software instances to process data from different tenants so that processing data from one tenant will not affect processing data from the other, achieving a higher level of context separation.

 Although this is desirable, some deployment scenarios might force using some of the same infrastructure for different tenants (for instance, when the